farrel/split_into/README.md

 ## License

 SplitInto is distributed under the BSD License.
+See LICENSE file for details.

+## Copyright

+2014 Aimred CC